zbeislerOSI/OCS-Docs/Content_Portal/Documentation/Assets/Assets-API.md

 ## `Create or Update Asset`

 Create or update an asset with a specified Id.
-If asset already exists, the user may specify an If-Match propety in the HTTP request header to ensure that they are modifying the asset only if the version matches.
+If asset already exists, you may specify an If-Match propety in the HTTP request header to ensure that they are modifying the asset only if the version matches.

 ### Request